 If you’d like to know the one I use, then check it out here over on Amazon.

 If you’re having trouble maintaining the humidity of your tank, then I recommend spraying your tank with a spray bottle once every night before your leopard gecko wakes up and then adding a water bowl inside of your tank if you don’t have one already to help keep the humidity levels up.

 Water creates humidity, so the more you have in the tank, the more humidity will be created.

 As far as your humid hide goes, you’ll need to put something safe inside of it that can hold moisture and then place it on the warm side of the tank.
 Moisture in the humid hide is created by heat, so if it’s on the colder side of the tank, there won’t be a whole lot of moisture being created.

 As for what to actually put in your humid hide, I recommend either paper towel or Eco Earth substrate.
 Both of these substrates hold water very well and aren’t dangerous if consumed by your leopard gecko.

-I use Eco Earth which can be bought here over on Amazon but if I ever need paper towels, I just go to my local retail or dollar store and pick some up.
+I use Eco Earth, which can be purchased here over on Amazon.
+You can also go to your local market and pick up some paper towels to use as substrate.
 Both of these two items are great to use, so whichever one you decide to go with is completely up to you.

 For paper towels, you’ll want to get it nice and soaked and then place it on the bottom of your humid hide.
 For Eco Earth, you’ll just want to spray enough of it to cover the bottom of the hide and place it in there or lift the hide up and spray it if it’s already down.